-The location of the new swimming pool is situated on top of a raised deck at the same 9 feet finished floor elevation as the proposed rear addition.
+The location of the new swimming pool is situated on top of a raised deck at the same 9-foot finished-floor elevation as the proposed rear addition.
 Typically, swimming pools are a ground level improvement rather than being placed on an elevated surface.
-Situating the pool closer to the property line than is permitted on an elevated structure, could have a negative effect upon the historic character of the historic site or district.
+Situating the pool closer to the property line than is permitted on a 9-foot elevated structure, could have a negative effect upon the historic character of the historic site or district.